dirigeants/klasa/tutorials/RichMenu.md

 const choice = await collector.selection;
 ```

-After obtaining the index of the selected option we can access the option's name and description through our menu:
+After obtaining the index of the selected option we can access the option's name through our menu:

 ```javascript
 const command = /* ... */(menu.options[choice].name);